NYC Zeitgeist

 During a typical day, I encounter thousands of people, some sitting in parks, others sleeping on benches, some engaged in seasonal activity, others shopping, and many just scurrying to their next destination.
 Most don’t consciously perceive the signage scattered high and low.
 But the city’s denizens nevertheless absorb the disparate messages, subliminally shaping their moods and beliefs, letter by letter, word by word, symbol by symbol, image by image.
 Only through my camera’s viewfinder am I able to decipher the resulting dialogues, sometimes between the signs, and sometimes between the signs and me.

 This week, I sense anxiety.
-Conveniently, Halloween 2024 falls just five days before Tuesday’s (or more likely, Wednesday’s) great reveal.
+Poetically, Halloween 2024 falls just five days before Tuesday’s (or more likely, Wednesday’s) great reveal.
 Will the sharply divided populace choose Donald J. Trump or Kamala Harris?

-Chucky, the Joker, Freddie Kruger, and the Killer Clown offer a momentary respite from the non-stop onslaught of campaign ads, debates, town halls, and the endless commentary.
-Scary, but we derive pleasure—and maybe some comfort—from familiar fake killer clowns and serial killers.
+Chucky, the Joker, Freddie Kruger, Jason, and the Killer Clown offer a momentary respite from the non-stop onslaught of campaign ads, debates, town halls, and the endless commentary.
+Scary, but we derive pleasure—and maybe even some comfort—from familiar fake evil clowns and serial killers.

-This is the fourth consecutive year that I have covered the Village Halloween parade.
-Compared with prior years, this October there were more costumed revelers, more decorations, and more good-natured silliness produced by what is now an adult holiday—I read an article last week reporting that several towns now prohibit people over a specified age from trick or treating.
-Want a Tootsie Roll or a baggie filled with candy corn? if you are over 18, you must now steal it from the kid clutching his jack o’ lantern pail.
+This is the fourth consecutive year that I have covered the Greenwich Village Halloween parade.
+Compared with prior years, this October brought more costumed revelers, more decorations, and more good-natured silliness produced by what is now an adult holiday—I read an article last week reporting that several towns now prohibit people over a specified age from trick-or-treating.
+Want a Tootsie Roll or a baggie filled with candy corn?
+If you are over 18, you must now steal it from the kid clutching his jack o’ lantern pail.

 While influencers who pursue social media full-time and celebrities often garner millions of followers and ‘Likes,” most of us lack such reach, so we end up voicing our views to a few friends or just to ourselves.
 Apparently, those intent on sharing their wisdom with mankind have concluded that the streets offer a physical alternative to Instagram.